Itinerary

 B,L

-Depart for Charleston making some stops along the way to learn more about the Gullah Geechee people.
-The Gullah Geechee are descendants of Africans who were enslaved on the rice, indigo and cotton plantations of the lower Atlantic coast.
-Due to the fact that they were enslaved upon isolated coastal plantations and sea and barrier islands, they were uniquely able to retain many of the indigenous African traditions, which are reflected in their modern food, art, and spirituality.
+• The Gullah Geechee people are descendants of Africans who were enslaved on the rice, indigo and cotton plantations of the lower Atlantic coast.
+Due to the fact they were enslaved upon isolated coastal plantations and sea and barrier islands, they were uniquely able to retain many of their indigenous African traditions, which are reflected in their modern food, art, and spirituality.
 Additionally, they created the language of Gullah, a creole language spoken nowhere else in the world.

-Our first stop, after an hour, will be at St. Helena Island, a hub in the Transatlantic Slave Trade.
+• Our first stop, after an hour, will be at St. Helena Island, a hub in the transatlantic slave trade.
 From 1840 to the late 1860s, scores of ships carrying approximately 27,000 slaves were captured and brought to the island.
 Notably, the island is also a part of the Gullah Geechee Cultural Heritage Corridor, a 12,000 square mile federal National Heritage area comprised of many historically and culturally significant places to the Gullah Geechee people.

-Visit Penn Center, the first southern school for formerly enslaved West Africans.
+• Visit Penn Center, the first Southern school for formerly enslaved West Africans.
 This historic and cultural institution is a National Historic Landmark District and comprises two of the four sites in the Reconstruction Era National Park.
 After the school closed in 1948, Penn became the first African American site in South Carolina whose primary purpose was to safeguard the heritage of the Gullah Geechee community.
-Later, in the 1960s, Penn Center took up the mantle of social justice, ushering in the Civil Rights Movement and serving as the only location in South Carolina during the Civil Right Movement where interracial groups could have safe sanctuary in an era of mandated segregation.
+Later, in the 1960s, Penn Center took up the mantle of social justice, ushering in the Civil Rights Movement and serving as the only location in South Carolina during the Civil Rights Movement where interracial groups could have safe sanctuary in an era of mandated segregation.

-Enjoy lunch at the Gullah Grub restaurant.
+• Enjoy lunch at the Gullah Grub restaurant.
 This eatery is unique in that they follow the rules of Gullah traditions when it comes to preparing food.
 Eat only foods in season, to help protect the earth and maintain balance.
 Secondly, eat locally by supporting local farmers and consuming GMO-free produce.
 Owner Bill Green and his family seek to serve delicious seafood and BBQ while educating their patrons on the truth about Africa, the slave trade, and contributions African American people have made to the creation of America.

-Dinner this evening is at leisure.
+• Dinner this evening is at leisure.

 B,L,D

-Join fellow travelers for a farewell dinner this evening.
+• Join fellow travelers for a farewell dinner this evening.

 Independent transfers to the airport for flights home.